- Take Action

 COMMUNICATIONS, WEBSITE AND SOCIAL MEDIA

-Emily Klooster has directed communications for TSI since 2005, leading the writing, editing, design and coordination of newsletters and promotional campaigns, as well as managing our website and social media.
+Emily Klooster has directed communications for TSI since 2005, leading the writing, editing, design and coordination of newsletters and campaigns, as well as managing our website and social media.
 Emily is passionate about minimalism, human rights, travel, music, local food and environmental issues.
 She has a bachelor’s degree from Calvin College in English Language and Literature, completing an internship in communications and journalism with World Renew.
 Emily spent one year as an Americorps volunteer, tutoring at-risk students in reading in Seattle, Washington, and dedicated another year to teaching reading, science and art to English Language Learners (ELL) in Tegucigalpa, Honduras.
 She and her husband, Jono, have three children.

 email@example.com / (616) 531-9102